Welcome to our special newsletter edition for Plastic Free July! What's a better month to talk about freedom from plastic than July?

 Estimated reading time: 9 minutes

-We're going to spend the next four sections unpacking some myths and facts about plastic during COVID and what we can do to eliminate (or at least reduce) our plastic consumption during a time when our personal safety seems to depend on it.
+Let's unpack some myths and facts about plastic during COVID and what we can do to eliminate (or at least reduce) our plastic consumption during a time when our personal safety seems to depend on it.

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.